sait-lab/devops/Ansible Demo.md

 [Setup SSH Key-Based Authentication](https://github.com/sait-lab/devops/blob/main/Setup%20SSH%20Key-Based%20Authentication.md)

-From control node, `ssh` into both nodes without password to verify `ssh` connectivity.
+From control node, `ssh` into both managed nodes without password to verify `ssh` connectivity.

+> [!NOTE]
+>
+> You may have configured key-based authentication from your desktop/laptop to ssh into the control node without password.
+But you still need to configure key-based authentication between the control node and managed notes.

 ---